avrinaradeni/Energy-Price-Analysis-with-FastAPI/README.md

-# IN3110 Assignment 5: Strømpris

-## Introduction to Assignment 5: Energy Price Analysis and Visualization with FastAPI
+# Energy Price Analysis and Visualization with FastAPI
 In this project, you will have a look at the energy price analysis and visualization using Python, FastAPI, and Altair.
 The primary goal of this assignment is to create a robust FastAPI web application capable of fetching, analyzing, and presenting electricity prices in an interactive and visually appealing manner.

 ## Installation